gem5/website/README.md

 Notes:

-`parent` should be the exact same as the id of its parent topic that is assigned to it in _data/documentation.yml file.
-(If the page is the parent topic, `parent` is the same as the id assigned to it in _data/documentation.yml file.)
+`parent` should be the exact same as the `id` of its parent topic that is assigned to it in `_data/documentation.yml` file.
+(If the page is the parent topic, `parent` is the same as the `id` assigned to it in `_data/documentation.yml` file.)

-Place the file in _pages/documentation.
+Place the file in `_pages/documentation`.
 Make sure to add the page to the documentation navigation, explained by the section above.

 #### Indicating outdated information

-To flag information in a page as valid, use an outdated notice in the .md file of that page:
+To flag information in a page as valid, use an outdated notice in the `.md` file of that page:

 ```
 {: .outdated-notice}